 Mohs Surgery at Mohs Skin Cancer Center

-With typical surgical excisions, the pathologist slices, or “breadloafs”, the specimens vertically, like cutting a loaf of bread.
-Using this technique, the pathologist is only sampling the outer margins of the tissue, so only around 1 percent of the specimen is being examined.
-With Mohs surgery, 100 percent of the specimen is examined, which explains why Mohs surgery results in much higher skin cancer cure rates than other forms of surgery.
+Traditional surgical excisions make vertical slices, almost like cutting a loaf of bread.
+By using this technique, the pathologist can only sample the outer margins of the tissue.
+So only about 1% of the specimen is being examined.
+Mohs surgery is much more precise, 100% of the specimen is examined.
+Therefore, Mohs surgery results in higher skin cancer cure rates than other methods of surgery.

-The Mohs Skin Cancer Center is headed by Dr. Patrick M. Killian, M.D. and offers state-of-the-art treatment for two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
+The Mohs Skin Cancer Center offers state-of-the-art treatment for two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
 Mohs micrographic surgery performed by the Trillium Creek staff has been found to be highly curative — even if the skin cancer has been previously treated.